GrimReaperG/exercises/merge.md

 ## Merge Algorithm

-Consider the following JSON object:
+Consider the following data object:

-    {
     "henwen": {
         "age": "103",
         "profession": "Oracular pig"
     }
-    }

-We can serialize this object to disk using the following format (all numbers are 64-bit, unsigned, big endian):
+We could serialize this object to disk using the following format (all numbers are 64-bit, unsigned, big endian):

         Offset | Bytes | Description
     ---------------------------------------------